demisto/content/Packs/CheckPointDome9/Integrations/CheckPointDome9/README.md

 ### dome9-security-group-service-update
 ***
 Update a service (rule) for an AWS security group.
+Can update only the port and name.

 #### Base Command